 Much of what institutions and students' associations can do to develop student engagement can be encapsulated in a Student Partnership Agreement.
 We have provided guidance on how to do this.

-A more recent piece of work in developing representation, which kicked off in Spring 2016, is a project exploring the engagement of online and distance learning students - in conjunction with RGU, UHI, University of Aberdeen and the Open University in Scotland.
+Another piece of work in developing representation, which kicked off in Spring 2016, is a project exploring the engagement of online and distance learning students - in conjunction with RGU, UHI, University of Aberdeen and the Open University in Scotland.

 Another more recent work area is around engaging postgraduate students.
 Postgraduates form a significant part of the student profile in universities, but due to the nature of postgraduate study there are often distinct challenges and opportunities for student engagement activity.